African Civilisational Architecture

 The Bridgeworks

 African civilisations understood this long before the catastrophic ruptures of enslavement and colonialism arrived.
 They designed knowledge systems that assumed disruption, not stability.
-What they could not foresee was the scale—the totalizing violence of forced displacement, the deliberate destruction of archives, the criminalization of memory itself.
+What they could not foresee was the sheer scale - the totalising violence of forced displacement, the deliberate destruction of archives, the criminalisation of memory itself.
 But what they did foresee, and what they prepared for, was rupture as a condition of existence.

 African societies faced recurring pressures that threatened knowledge continuity: